Tito Lupini: Biography

 Born and raised in South Africa by Italian parents, Lupini as a player represented the provincial team of Transvaal.
 After the appointment of former Springboks coach Nelie Smith for Rugby Rovigo, he moved to Italy in 1985 and played for Rovigo, in whose first row constituted a key element (also being Captain of the team) for the achievement of two national titles (1988 and 1990), alongside fellow south africans Naas Botha and Gert Smal.
 In the 1989–90 season, won by Rovigo, Lupini had the double role of player and coach.
 During his time in Italy, he helped Rovigo reaching the final twice (1989 and 1992), the semifinal (1991) and a quarter final (1993).
 The Smith-Lupini-Botha-Smal era is still fondly remembered in Rovigo, the most rugby addicted city in Italy, for the impact it had in ending a 9 years winning drought for the team.

+His nephew is Roberto Lupini, the ex-professional golfer.

+His cousins son Gino Lupini carried on his rugby legacy playing professionally for 8 seasons and representing Italy on 43 occasions.
+He is now an author and educator.

 Lupini died from COVID-19-related complications on 23 July 2021.
 His mother died within 24 hours of him, also of the virus.